Tanu-N-Prabhu/Simple-Website-Template/README.md

 ##### 2. Place the `id` inside the `div` inside the `body` of HTML

-Create a random `id` for the navigation bar
+Create a random `id` for the navigation bar and footer

 ```html
 <!-- Navigation bar ---->